 Gig economy work doesn’t cover the cost of living according to half of delivery drivers and couriers

-Over half (52%)* of gig economy workers delivering for Amazon and courier company Stuart, say the money they earn as a delivery driver or courier doesn’t cover the cost of living.
+Over half (52%)* of gig economy workers delivering for Amazon, say the money they earn as a delivery driver or courier doesn’t cover the cost of living.

 Posted on 30 January 2022